nataliazagata/nataliazagata.github.io/_projects/5train/index.md

 ---
 layout: post
-title: 3D Printed Train
+title: 3D Printed Train Alarm Clock
-description: Partnered with Windracers (UK-based UAV company) to develop autopilot systems for a self-flying cargo aircraft using scaled model.
-Utilized high precision motion-capture environment and designed custom component brackets using Siemens NX for aircraft models and simulations
+description: Designed and fabricated a custom alarm clock housed in a 3D-printed shell modeled in the shape of a truck.
+The enclosure was created using CAD software, optimized for printability, and fabricated with FDM 3D printing techniques.
+Integrated a soldered electronic clock kit inside the housing, ensuring proper alignment of components, secure mounting, and accessibility of controls.
+This project combined digital design, additive manufacturing, and hands-on electronics assembly.

 skills:
-- Siemens NX
+- Fusion 360
 - Design for Manufacturing
+- 3D Printing (FDM)
+- Electronics Assembly (Soldering)
-- Research Presentation
+- Post Processing
+- Problem Solving & Iteration

 main-image: /IMG_4560.jpg
 ---